richardvenneman/appsignal-docs/source/faq.html.md

 ### What programming languages does AppSignal support?

 AppSignal supports the [Ruby](https://www.ruby-lang.org/en/) and [Elixir](https://elixir-lang.org/) programming languages.
-We have a [Front-end error catching beta](/front-end/error-handling.html) for JavaScript.
+We also have a [JavaScript library](/front-end/error-handling.html) available for the browser (currently in _Beta_) to catch client-side errors.

 ### Filtering data